 Among the approaches that the Islamic Republic has adopted to strengthen its presence in the Iraqi market is taking part in that country's exhibitions and also setting up exclusive exhibitions of its products there.

-Meanwhile, the Iranian economic officials actively participate in Iraq's international exhibitions in Sulaymaniyah and Baghdad exhibitions in Sulaymaniyah and Baghdad exhibitions in Sulaymaniyah and Baghdad iraqi international specialized exhibitions development in the region.
+Meanwhile, the Iranian economic officials have emphasized holding such exhibitions for economic cooperation and business Iraqi international specialized exhibitions development in the region.